 At the heart of the IGS is a network of GNSS tracking stations that are operated by participating agencies from around the world.
 There are too many to list here.
-For an up to date list of the IGS tracking stations and station operators, please refer to the IGS web site at www.igs.org.
+For an up-to-date list of the IGS tracking stations and station operators, please refer to the IGS website at http://igs.org.

 All components of the IGS are critically dependent on the global network of precise GNSS tracking stations.
-The IGS network includes over 350 stations that operate continuously, delivering data hourly or daily to the data centers.
+The IGS network includes over 400 stations that operate continuously, delivering data hourly or daily to the data centers.
 A subset of the network is providing real-time data streams within the IGS Real-Time Pilot Project.
-The IGS network today also includes over 50 GLO-NASS tracking stations.
-The operation of the IGS Network is conducted by more than 50 different organizations around the world, and is coordinated by the Central Bureau to assure that consistent, coordinated, and high-quality data are provided to the Analysis Centers and other users.
+The IGS network today also includes nearly 100 GLONASS tracking stations.
+The operation of the IGS Network is conducted by more than 50 different organizations around the world, and is coordinated by the Central Bureau to assure that consistent, coordinated, and high-quality data are provided to the ACs and other users.